 Matt and I spent the afternoon at the home of Seth Hayhurst, a filmmaker and fellow 105degrees Academy alum, filming an interview for Seth’s forthcoming documentary Average Joe On The Raw.
 I hope my footage makes it into the movie!
 Click here to check out the film’s website, watch the trailer, and preorder your copy of the DVD!

 Many hours later, when our tummies were ready for more food, Matt and I headed to Pizza Lounge.
-This place caters extensively to vegans, providing TONS of faux meat topping options, Daiya cheese, and even vegan Parmesan for sprinkling.
+This place caters extensively to vegetarians and vegans, providing TONS of faux meat topping options, Daiya cheese, and even vegan Parmesan for sprinkling.

 We started with the Roasted Cauliflower & Cannellini Bean UN-Hummus: roasted cauliflower, garlic, and jalapeños blended with white beans and served with garlicky flatbread.
 Unreal.
 I WILL be recreating this at home!